Every winter, the influenza virus causes epidemics of flu in communities throughout the country.

 It’s important to note that this study only included a small number of women.
 Additionally, the association was only statistically significant in women who had received a vaccine containing the pandemic H1N1 strain in the previous season.

-While additional studies need to be completed to investigate this concern, both the and the American College of Obstetricians and Gynecologists still strongly recommend that all pregnant women receive the flu vaccine.
+While additional studies need to be completed to investigate this concern, both the

 Manufacturers typically begin shipping the flu vaccine in August.
 People are often encouraged to receive the vaccine as soon as it’s available.